 How much does it cost to purchase American AAdvantage miles?

-As mentioned above, this is the best promotion we’ve seen from the program so far in 2022.
-So while we’ve seen lower costs to purchase AAdvantage miles in the past, it has been quite some time…
+As mentioned above, this is the best promotion we’ve seen from the program so far in 2023, though we did see a slightly better offer once in 2022.

 How many American AAdvantage miles can you purchase?

-The American AAdvantage program ordinarily allows members to purchase at most 150,000 miles per account per calendar year, before factoring in any bonuses.
-However, during this promotion that cap has been doubled.
-Furthermore, note that AAdvantage accounts less than 30 days old aren’t eligible to purchase miles.
+The American AAdvantage program allows members to purchase at most 150,000 miles per account per calendar year, before factoring in any bonuses.
+Note that AAdvantage accounts less than 30 days old aren’t eligible to purchase miles.

 Which credit card should you buy American AAdvantage miles with?